Vietnam & Angkor Wat15 days

 Trace Vietnamese history, from colonial churches to war memorials

 Take in the sights of the largest city in Vietnam on a guided tour.
 Witness Vietnam’s progression from French colony to unified, independent nation as you view the city’s major landmarks.
-The Reunification Palace, the General Post Office, City Hall, Saigon Notre-Dame Basilica and the Museum of Vietnamese History each have a unique story to be told.
+The Reunification Palace, the General Post Office, City Hall, Saigon Notre-Dame Basilica and the War Remnants Museum each have a unique story to be told.
 You’ll also stroll along Lê Công Kiêu, a street known for its treasure trove of antiques.
 Get to know your fellow travelers at tonight’s welcome dinner.

 Ride a sampan through the canals and markets of the Mekong Delta

 Optional Excursion - Mekong Delta Cruise

 Today is free to explore Hô Chi Minh City on your own.
 Alternatively, consider joining our optional Mekong Delta cruise.
 On board a motorized sampan, you’ll be introduced to the floating market at Cái Bè and then continue on to the labyrinthine canals and streams of the upper river.